- Selecting the Right Tools

 - Wheelbarrows tip easily (especially with children) and require strength to maneuver, but carry heavy loads well.

 For big workdays at community or school gardens it is tempting to purchase large quantities of tools.
-To avoid extra expense, it is best to consider what type of work is planned and how many people will actually be using each tool.
-Items lik 010A e gloves will be needed for everyone.
+To avoid extra expense, it is best to consider what type of work is planned and how many people will actually be using each 011A tool.
+Items like gloves will be needed for everyone.
 Other tools, like shovels and trowels, will be used, but you don't need one for each person.
 Four people can keep one wheelbarrow busy, but if you have a lot of mulch to move and 20 people helping, you will need at least five 5FF4 or six.
 For an event like this, it is best to purchase one or two for normal use and borrow others to handle the large number of volunteers.
 This is when local tool loan programs can be very helpful.

 Status and Revision History